bbiletskyy/cv-search/README.md

 What if we could query our cv's-base by specifying a bunch of example cv's, to look for similar ones.
 This application sorts cv's in *.pdf, doc, txt formats from the "corpus" folder in order of their relevance to the cv's in the "query" folder.
 In other words you query by examples instead of keywords.

-Uses Sparks MLlib TF-IDF statistics implementation in order to sort a set of documents according to their similarity to the query qocuments.
+Uses Tika parser and Sparks MLlib TF-IDF statistics implementation in order to sort a set of documents according to their similarity to the query qocuments.

 Application sorts documents from the corpus folder according to treir similarity to the documents in teh query folder.